housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 * Lazy loading on route change
 * Secondary routes

 Since I got a little carried away writing this article, the first half consists of building the application from the ground up before diving into some lazy loading techniques.
 If you're not interested in spending some time learning how to build this application from scratch, feel free to skip right ahead to the [Lazy Loading]({{ site.url }}/progressive-angular-applications-2#lazy-loading) section.
 If you would like to first read and understand more about what progressive web applications are, you can take a look at the [first part](http://localhost:4000/progressive-angular-applications) of this series.
+Otherwise, continue reading on!

 <aside>
-  <p>In case you happen to be a fan of the book series/show and are concerned about potential spoilers in this article or application - don't worry because there are none :).</p>
+  <p>In case you happen to be a fan of the book series (or show) and are concerned about potential spoilers in this article or application - don't worry because there are none :).</p>
 </aside>

 ## Getting Started